SergiCoder/radio_stations/README.md

-# Radio
+# Radio Stations

-A Flutter application for streaming online radio stations.
+A Flutter application for streaming online radio stations with a modern design.

 ## Features